fiatjaf/noflux-website/content/docs/ntfy.md

 - [Official website](https://ntfy.sh/)
 - [Git repository](https://github.com/binwiederhier/ntfy)

-Miniflux can send new entries to any **ntfy** server.
+Noflux can send new entries to any **ntfy** server.
 By doing so, you can receive push notifications whenever a new article is published.

-This feature is available since Miniflux v2.2.0.

 To receive notifications on your phone, install the app.
 Once installed, open it and subscribe to a topic of your choosing.